evolvedbinary/hsg-project-wiki/Setup.md

         brew cask list

     You should see at least the following 4 entries: java, github, exist-db, and oxygen-xml-editor.
-If you see `java8` or `github-desktop`, uninstall them with this command:
+If you see `java8`, `java`, or `github-desktop`, uninstall them with this command:

-        brew cask uninstall java8 && brew cask uninstall github-desktop
+        brew cask uninstall java8 java github-desktop

-- These steps will update you to the current versions of our main software packages: eXist 4.4.0, GitHub Desktop 1.4.0, oXygen 20.1, and Java 10:
+- These steps will update you to the current versions of our main software packages: eXist 4.6.1, GitHub Desktop 1.6.5, oXygen 21.0, and Java 11:

-        brew cask reinstall java exist-db github oxygen-xml-editor
+        brew cask reinstall java11 exist-db github oxygen-xml-editor

 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".